OriginProtocol/origin-squid-notifications/CONTRIBUTE.md

 Notifications are triggered through `processors` located at: [src/processors](src/processors)

-1. Copy the [src/processors/template.ts](src/processors/examples/example.ts) processor with a new name.
+1. Copy the [src/processors/template.ts](src/processors/examples/example.ts) processor with a new name and update the import paths.
 2. Update the `filter` (see [examples](#filtering-examples))
 3. Update the `process` function
     - It is important to understand that this function will receive all blocks and logs from all the other processors.